-4 Questions to Ask Before Outsourcing IT Services - iCorps
+4 Questions to Ask Before Outsourcing IT Services

 If you are an IT manager, a CIO, or technology director, you undoubtedly had to ask yourself this question: Should I outsource IT capabilities and trust a managed services provider or keep it in house?
 What we can offer you are some questions that you can ask about your business to learn if it is time to consider outsourcing IT services or not.

 Here are some basic questions to ask yourself to see if YOU should outsource your IT:

-According to Stan Hanks, of Columbia Ventures Corp: "There is a term of art with which you should become familiar: "undifferentiated IT services".
+According to Stan Hanks, of Columbia Ventures Corp, "There is a term of art with which you should become familiar: "undifferentiated IT services".
 That basically means "IT services which are essentially indistinguishable as applied in your organization from the way in which they are applied in any other organization."
 Alex Charalambides, Chief Operating Officer of LiveTechnology in New York city agrees: If IT is not a core part of your business plan, then it should be outsourced.
 As a business you need to focus on your competencies and developing an IT team can distract from that.

 This question demands that you understand not only your business needs today, but what are the plans for growth two years down the road?
 Five years?
 Understanding the goals of your company is imperative in deciding whether to outsource your information technology.
 This may involve understanding data from other parts of your company, including involving your CFO or CEO in the key decisions.

-3. Is your company prepared for a disaster?
+3. Is Your Company Prepared for a Disaster?

 Like flood insurance for a heavy rainfall, having a disaster recovery plan in place in the even that your infrastructure tanks could mean hundreds, thousands and even millions of dollar in lost revenue or time.
 But a big component of IT disaster recovery has absolutely nothing to do with technology according to Thomas Kuhlmann, a Director of IT based in London, England.
 "The problem with disaster recovery plans is rarely the technology side," he says.
 "At the end of the day you can chose whatever technology you want for ensuring recovery in case of a disaster.
 The biggest problem seems to be the human component."

-4. How Big Is Your Company?
+4. How Large Is Your Company?

 After an informal poll we did here at iCorps Technologies, we found that different businesses are on different models.
 While the big push is to go to the cloud, some companies still prefer to maintain their IT infrastructures with an on-premise solution.
 21% of the companies we polled are actually on a hybrid model for their IT.
 All of this will factor into your decision and what is best for your company.